ljns/CleanupKubernetesContexts/README.md

 Attempting connection
 Unable to connect to the server: dial tcp: lookup testcluster0-a98cc717.etc...: no such host testcluster0 could not be reached.
-Removing it from config file Setting context to testcluster1
+Removing it from config file
+warning: this removed your active context, use "kubectl config use-context" to select a different one Setting context to testcluster1
 Switched to context "testcluster1".
 Attempting connection